-The total interest expense incurred by the Town during the current fiscal year totaled \$280,863.
-In the fund financial statements, this amount is shown as interest expense in the general fund.
-In the government-wide financial statements, the total interest expense incurred by the Town of \$280,863 was decreased by (\$70,455) relating to the current fiscal year portion of the amortization of the premium on prior bonding agreements entered into by the Town, increased by \$25,808 relating to the current fiscal year portion of the deferred charge on a prior bond refunding agreement entered into by the Town, decreased by the reversal of the prior fiscal year accrued interest amounts of (\$131,263) and increased by the current fiscal year accrued interest amounts of \$114,649 for a total recorded interest expense amount of \$219,602.
-In the government-wide financial statements, this amount is shown as interest expense.
+The total interest expense incurred by the Town during the current fiscal year totaled \$273,402.
+In the fund financial statements, this amount is shown in the general fund as interest expense in the amount of \$266,382, within general government expenditures in the amount of \$361 and within education expenditures in the amount of \$6,659.
+In the government-wide financial statements, the total interest expense incurred by the Town of \$273,402 was decreased by (\$73,958) relating to the current fiscal year portion of the amortization of the premium on prior bonding agreements entered into by the Town, increased by \$28,498 relating to the current fiscal year portion of the amortization of the deferred charge on a prior bond refunding agreements entered into by the Town, decreased by the reversal of the prior fiscal year accrued interest amount of (\$114,649) and increased by the current fiscal year accrued interest amount of \$105,503 for a total recorded interest expense amount of \$218,796.
+In the government-wide financial statements, this entire amount is shown as interest expense.